-History of AMWA and the AMA-Women’s Physician Congress
+History of AMWA and the AMA-Women Physicians Section

 In 1996 at an annual meeting of the American Medical Association (AMA), AMWA’s status as ‘Observer’ was changed to delegate and Diana Dell was appointed by AMWA to represent AMWA to the House of Delegates (HOD) while Debra Judelson was listed as the alternate.
 The House of Delegates is the principal policy-making body of the American Medical Association.

 This was a critical time as the ‘partial birth abortion’ controversy was ongoing.
 The AMA Board had made a decision to support the GOP led Congress, which had first passed a similar law banning “partial-birth abortion” in December 1995, (then and later in October 1997).
-The congress supported laws were vetoed by President Bill Clinton.
+The Congress-supported laws were vetoed by President Bill Clinton.
 Since this was to be policy of the AMA and the House had not been allowed to weigh in, our delegates, and others crafted an emergency resolution proposing to overturn the AMA Board’s decision to support this so-called ‘partial birth abortion’ ban.
-It was very controversial and this controversy gave AMWA an opportunity to speak, to raise awareness, and to promote AMWA.
+It was this controversy that gave AMWA an opportunity to speak and to raise awareness.

 In 1996, AMWA was contacted by the AMA Advisory Panel on Women Physician Issues, and asked to represent AMWA at their meeting.
 This group’s charge was to increase the participation of women in the AMA as well as to develop programs that would benefit women physicians/students/residents.
-Debra Judelson was our representative to this group and was instrumental in the development of the Women’s Physician Congress (WPC) which consists of more than 67,000 female members of the AMA.
+Debra Judelson was our representative to this group and was instrumental in the development of the Women Physicians Congress (WPC, now known as the Women Physicians Section) which consists of more than 67,000 female members of the AMA.
 The aim was to increase the number and influence of women physicians in leadership roles and to advocate for and advance the understanding of women’s health issues.
 AMWA felt we shared some common goals and that being a partner would be beneficial to both groups.
-All women AMA members are now automatically members of the WPC.
+All women AMA members are now automatically members of the WPS.

-AMWA has continued to have special status in the AMA.
-Our current AMWA delegate to the House of Delegates is Nancy Church, MD and our AMA-WPC Governing Council member is Neelum Aggarwal, MD.
+AMWA has continued to have special status in the AMA, including both an AMWA delegate and an alternate to the House of Delegates and a seat on the AMA-WPS Governing Council.